 - Humectant, moisturizer,

-- Skin conditioning agent, facilitates the removal of scales and dead skin (use in peeling)
+- Skin care agent, facilitates the removal of scales and dead skin (use in peeling)

-- Adds shine to hair and promotes the elimination of dandruff.
+- Adds shine to hair and helps eliminate dandruff.

 Plastics industry and 3D Printing

-- Precursor of biodegradable plastic, polylactic acid (PLA), for the manufacture of bags or food-contact plastic packaging, polymers used in biodegradable sutures in surgery.
+- Precursor of the biodegradable plastic material polylactic acid (PLA), used in the manufacture of food-contact plastic bags or packaging, and polymers used in biodegradable surgical sutures.

 S-lactic acid or L(+)-lactic acid (CAS 79-33-4; EC 201-196-2)